GarvitD/Clock-O-Mentia/README.md

 -> The patient will have to upload the image of the clock drawn and app will predict whether the person has dementia or not.

--> The patient can book an appointment with the concerned doctor by providing his details and the date and time of appointment
+-> The patient can book an appointment with the concerned doctor by providing his details and the date and time of appointment.

+-> The patient can also schedule an in app video call as well with the doctor for further assistance.